Extinction Rebellion roadblock

 Truman Brewery, London.
 Thu 4 Oct 2018

-the music press, particularly NME, over many years and for his documentation
+for the music press, particularly NME, over many years and for his

-attended meetings of a small group of photographers who got together most
+regularly attended meetings of a small group of photographers who got

-and there were some fine examples on the wall at this pop-up show, as well
+getting, and there were some fine examples on the wall at this pop-up

-often photograph, and I took quite a few photographs of some of them.
-I've
+more often photograph, and I took quite a few photographs of some of

-a few of the same pictures, though most I've processed rather better here.
+by a few of the same pictures, though most I've processed rather